GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-app-engine.md

 ## Create a production database in Cloud SQL

-In this section, you will create your "production" database using Google Cloud SQL, a fully-managed database service providing PostgreSQL and MySQL in the cloud.
+In this section, you will create your "production" database using Cloud SQL, a fully-managed database service providing PostgreSQL and MySQL in the cloud.
 If you already have a database hosted elsewhere, you may skip this section, but you may need to ensure your production configuration is set up to connect to your database.

 ### Create a Cloud SQL instance